beatthat/services/README.md

-Enables you define and then locate global services via dependency injection or direct lookup.
+Enables you register and then locate global services.

 ## Install